frictionlessdata/frictionless-py/docs/framework/pipeline.md

 # Pipeline Class

-Pipeline is a object containing a list of transformation steps.
+Pipeline is an object containing a list of transformation steps.

 ## Creating Pipeline